cseHdz/MovieTrailer/README.md

-# MovieTrailer
+# Movie Trailer
-Fundamentals of Programming Project 1
+This project is part of Udacity's Course: Fundamentals of Programming Project 1

 # Overview
 This project displays a set of movies using the Python file fresh_tomatoes.py